 Well, you’ll be glad to know that you don’t NEED unsalted butter to bake.
-In fact, there are four substitutes you can use instead.
+In fact, there are other substitutes you can use instead.
 Regular salted butter, lard, and coconut oil to name a few.

 In this article, I’m going to share with you four substitute options for unsalted butter.

 Wanna know more?
 Buckle up buttercup 😉